Sichii/Chaos-Server/docs/articles/WorldOptions.md

 ---

-A channel is a membership of players that can send message to each other.
+A channel is a membership of players that can send messages to each other.
 Think global and trade chat in other games, but also group and guild chat in Dark Ages.
 These settings represent the parts of those systems that are configurable.